Scout9Official/scout9-nodejs/packages/admin/README.md

 import path from 'path';

-// Registered your self as an agent within the Pocket Scout context const agentId = await pocketScout
+// Registered your self as an agent within the Pocket Scout context const agentId = await scout9
   .agentRegister({
     firstName: 'Tony',
     lastName: 'Sopranos',